What do we think about the environmental crisis?

 Economic growth, considered to be the supreme good, has been imposed on us.
 It takes precedence over human rights, people’s self-determination, and the preservation of the environment.

 People who defend the environment and oppose climate change face hostile authorities, organized crime, and armies and paramilitary groups.
-Laws are changed to favour industries and criminalise peaceful protest.
+Laws are changed to favor industries and criminalize peaceful protest.
 Attacks on and killings of environmental activists are commonplace and well-known.

 The capitalist economic system promotes competition between nations and corporations for resources.
 Capitalism demands growth and profit.
 There is little respect for life forms and the Earth.